AlvinThorn008/Minecraft-BE-Scripting-Types/README.md

 // Of course, you still need to register your custom events and components.
 // Now your custom components and events will show up in the intellisense for all related methods.
 ```
+I understand that this is extremely verbose but within the limits of my knowledge, this was a good way to improve the allowance of type safety.

-If you need any further help, feel free to make a issue or on the (Bedrock OSS discord server)[https://discord.gg/XjV87YN]
+If you need any further help and or experiencing issues, feel free to make a issue.
+**Pull requests are most welcome**